North and South Carolina coasts have been hit by plenty of storms -- but few major hurricanes

 The storm caused 34 deaths in the United States and almost 600 overall, the hurricane center said.
 Most of the devastation occurred in Haiti.

-• An unnamed category 3 storm came ashore on the Outer Banks of North Carolina in 1899 with winds of 120 mph, CNN meteorologists said.
+• 1899: An unnamed category 3 storm came ashore on the Outer Banks of North Carolina with winds of 120 mph, CNN meteorologists said.
 About 3,000 people were killed by the storm, mostly in Puerto Rico.

-• An unnamed category 3 storm made landfall north of Charleston, South Carolina, in 1893, CNN meteorologists said.
+• 1893: An unnamed category 3 storm made landfall north of Charleston, South Carolina, CNN meteorologists said.
 The death toll was 1,000-2,000, though records don't specify where the deaths occurred.

-• An unnamed category 3 hurricane with winds of 115 mph made landfall in 1879 near Morehead City, North Carolina, CNN meteorologists said.
+• 1879: An unnamed category 3 storm with winds of 115 mph made landfall near Morehead City, North Carolina, CNN meteorologists said.
 A reported 46 people died.

 Related Content